variadico/noti/docs/noti.md

     Trigger a Slack notification.
 This requires slack.token and slack.channel to be set.

+-n, --gchat
+    Trigger a Google Chat notification.
+This requires gchat.appurl to be set.

 -g, --telegram
     Trigger a Telegram notification.
 This requires telegeram.token and telegram.chatId to be set.